bhaze31/VaporTools/README.md

 routing.

-Each controller conforms to their respective protocol that is generated when the app is bootstrapped by the VaporTools initiate command.
+Each controller conforms to their respective protocol that is generated when the app is bootstrapped by the rapid-boil initiate command.